recodeleadership/recodeleadership.github.io/services/quiet-leaders-lab.md

 **Come as you are.
 Leave with something small and true to try.**

-**Participation is free.** If you’d like to contribute, a suggested optional donation of $10 helps support the Lab and keeps it sustainable.
+**Participation is free.** If you’d like to contribute, a suggested optional ticket price of $10 helps support the Lab and keeps it sustainable.